Error detection and correction: Cyclic redundancy check

 A cyclic redundancy check (CRC) is a non-secure hash function designed to detect accidental changes to digital data in computer networks.
 It is not suitable for detecting maliciously introduced errors.
-It is characterized by specification of a generator polynomial, which is used as the divisor in a polynomial long division over a finite field, taking the input data as the dividend.
+It is characterized by the specification of a generator polynomial, which is used as the divisor in a polynomial long division over a finite field, taking the input data as the dividend.
 The remainder becomes the result.

 A CRC has properties that make it well suited for detecting burst errors.
 CRCs are particularly easy to implement in hardware and are therefore commonly used in computer networks and storage devices such as hard disk drives.

 The parity bit can be seen as a special-case 1-bit CRC.

 Cryptographic hash function

 The output of a cryptographic hash function, also known as a message digest, can provide strong assurances about data integrity, whether changes of the data are accidental (e.g., due to transmission errors) or maliciously introduced.
-Any modification to the data will likely be detected through a mismatching hash value.
+Any modification to the data will likely be detected through a mismatched hash value.
 Furthermore, given some hash value, it is typically infeasible to find some input data (other than the one given) that will yield the same hash value.
 If an attacker can change not only the message but also the hash value, then a keyed hash or message authentication code (MAC) can be used for additional security.
 Without knowing the key, it is not possible for the attacker to easily or conveniently calculate the correct keyed hash value for a modified message.